hatch-lab/panel-maker/README.md

 This will set the first image’s label to DAPI, the second to GFP, and third to TagRFP.

 ### Colors
 If your panel has a merged image (the default), you can specify the colors with `--hues`.
-The default hues are 180º, 58º, 300º, and 0º.
-If you have more than four images, the rest will default to 0º.
+The default hues are 180º, 58º, 300º.
+If you have more than three images, the rest will default to white.

 The use of degrees corresponds to HSV color hue.
 You can use: http://hslpicker.com to find angles.